Ultra-transient grating spectroscopy for visualization of surface acoustics: Methods

 For the given tensor of elastic constants $C_{ijkl}$, material density $\rho$, angular frequency $\omega$, and surface wavevector $\mathbf{k}_\parallel = (k_1,k_2)$, the Christoffel equation

-gives six solutions for the out-of-plane component of the wave vector $k_3^{(n)}$, $n=1,\ldots,6$, with corresponding eigenvectors $\bf{U}^{(n)}$.
-The waves with the resulting three-dimensional wave vectors $\bf{k}^{(n)}$ and polarizations $\bf{U}^{(n)}$ are the partial waves.
-Three of these waves represent either the evanescent waves (complex solutions for which the displacement field decreases exponentially along the $x_3$ direction) or the 'outgoing' waves (real solutions, for which the group velocity is directed into the solid).
+gives six solutions for the out-of-plane component of the wavevector $k_3^{(n)}$, $n=1,\ldots,6$, with corresponding eigenvectors $\bf{U}^{(n)}$.
+The waves described by the resulting three-dimensional wavevectors $\bf{k}^{(n)}$ and polarizations $\bf{U}^{(n)}$ are the partial waves.
+Three of these waves represent either the evanescent waves (complex solutions in $k_3$ for which the displacement field decreases exponentially along the $x_3$ direction) or the 'outgoing' waves (real solutions of $k_3$, for which the group velocity is directed into the solid).